-Similar and identical names crop up repeatedly throughout A Song of Ice and Fire.
+Similar and identical names crop up repeatedly throughout A Song of Ice and Fire, which was done intentionally on the part of the author to mimic Real Life.
 The royal Targaryen line repeats names much like real royals.
 Noble families often name their children in honor of relatives, allies, or liege lords (most historical Starks mentioned are named "Brandon the X").
 Some noble houses have common naming traditions, creating a number of relatives with similar names.
 For example, many Lannister names begin with Ty-, and many Greyjoy names end with -on.
 All noble bastards from the same geographic region are given the same ersatz surname referencing the region's terrain, such as Snow or Sand.
 Peasant names are even less diverse, and are usually limited to a handful of traditional lowborn names such as "Pate" and "Tansy."
-The culture of Westeros in particular makes heavy use of nicknames to help distinguish between people, which is particular necessary with House Frey, where Walder Frey (over 90 and on his eighth wife) has literally hundreds of descendants, a great many of whom are named Walder or Walda in his honour.
+The culture of Westeros in particular makes heavy use of nicknames to help distinguish between people, which is particular necessary with House Frey, where Walder Frey (over 90 and on his eighth wife) has literally hundreds of descendants, a great many of whom are named Walder or Walda in order to suck up to him.
 Being able to pick between Black Walder and Bastard Walder among others is much appreciated, as are the extensive family listings in the rear of the books.
 There are also a lot of Jeynes, and a truly ridiculous number of characters, major and minor, named Jon.

 Daenerys seems to be determined to name a "child" of hers some variation of her late brother's name, Rhaegar: she names her unborn baby Rhaego, and later names her dragons after the three dead men in her life: Rhaegal, Viserion and Drogon, after Rhaegar, Viserys and Drogo.